microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

 Finally, restart the system and make sure the new user logs in automatically.

-Once the system is booting with the autologged on user, look for the D: drive.
+Once the system is booting with the automatically logged on user, look for the D: drive.
 It should list the files that are in the DfciDutFiles.
 Run the command: